protofire/Cardano-Developer-Studio/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 We express our deepest gratitude to the Cardano community for their unwavering support and valuable contributions to this project.
 This work is part of a funded project through Cardano Catalyst, a community-driven innovation platform.
 For more details on the proposal and its progress, please visit our proposal page on [IdeaScale](https://cardano.ideascale.com/c/idea/110047).

+## Ongoing Progress

+Welcome to the beginning of a journey!
+You're looking at the first milestone and release of our Cardano Developer Studio, where the foundations are set, but the building is far from over.
+As we continue to grow and evolve, expect to see an array of new menus, tools, and functionalities rolled out in future updates.
+Each release will be packed with features designed to make the Cardano development experience smoother, more intuitive, and increasingly powerful.
+Stay tuned, and grow with us, as we expand the possibilities and support you, the builders of tomorrow's Cardano ecosystem.
+Your feedback, ideas, and contributions will shape the road ahead, so let's forge this path together!